 Chase bank customers are upset that they can’t deposit their own cash into someone else’s account.
 Chase said it shifted its policy on cash deposits to combat misuse of accounts, including money laundering.
-So, what alternatives do frustrated customers have?
+So MyBankTracker has identified eight alternatives for frustrated customers.

-1. Tell your loved one to open a Chase account
+1. Tell a family member to open a Chase account

 Telling your loved one to open a Chase account might work if, say, you want to send money to a child and they have no bank account currently or if your loved one is unhappy with their current bank.
 Of course, critics of Chase’s no-cash deposits policy might cry foul at such a suggestion because it’s your money, right?